 Show up early on the day of the test.
 Applicants who are late are often denied permission to take the test.
 Be sure to bring all materials and/or information that the testing agency requested you to bring.
 Many testing agencies require that you bring some form of government issued photo identification such as a driver’s license or a state identification card.

 2. Come prepared

-You should be supplied with all materials you need to respond on the test, including test answer forms, scratch paper, and pencils.
+You should be supplied with all materials you need to respond on the test, including test answer forms, scratch paper and pencils.
 Leave all of your test preparation materials or notes outside of the testing area.
 You may not refer to any other study materials during the test.

 3. Mark your answers clearly

 Once you begin to take the test, make sure you clearly mark your answers to each corresponding question.
 If you skip any questions during the test, make sure you continue to put your answers next to the correct answer number on the answer sheet.
 It is easy to put answers next to the wrong question number on the answer sheet if you do not pay close attention.
-When you have reached the end of the test, make certain to go back and check that you have answered all of the questions.
+When you have reached the end of the test, go back and check that you have answered all of the questions.

 4. Do not leave any answers blank

 Most tests are scored on the number of correct answers you give in response to the questions.
 Very few written tests penalize candidates for guessing and the majority of them will penalize you for any answers left blank.
 Try to eliminate alternatives that you know are wrong and guess from the ones that remain.
 This will increase your chances of guessing the correct answer.
 Answers left blank will not be counted toward the number of correct responses in your final score.